 Video games, tech, and how-to videos are amongst the most popular on platforms like YouTube.
-While many are itching to get into the industry, few people are aware of the technical aspects required to record their desktop screen and capture their gameplay or instructional steps.
+While many are itching to get into the industry, few people are aware of the technical aspects required to record their desktop screens and capture their gameplay or instructional steps.

 The first step to recording your desktop with OBS is to download the software from the official page.
 OBS is open-source, free, and works across Windows 7, 8, and 10.
 The newest version of Windows is, in fact, very decent for desktop recordings so you may want to consider upgrading.